Personal income tax

 Details on the property tax system can be found in the homeowner's guide.

 Real property tax deferrals and exemptions are allowed for senior citizens and disabled taxpayers.

 Personal property is also taxed, although most personal property owned by individuals is exempt.
 Personal property tax applies to personal property used when conducting business or to other personal property not exempt by law.

 Property tax appeals can be filed in writing with the County Board of Equalization in the county where the property is located.
 The petition must be filed by July 1 of the assessment year or within 30 days of the date the change of value notice was mailed, whichever is later.
 Some counties have extended the filing deadline to 60 days.
 Check with the Board of Equalization in the county where the property is located.

 Washington does not collect inheritance taxes.

 Washington's estate tax is decoupled from the federal estate tax laws and therefore still imposes its own estate tax.

 A state litter tax, covering 13 categories of products, is imposed on manufacturers, wholesalers and retailers.

-Washington does not impose a tax on intangible assets such as bank accounts, stocks or bonds.
+Washington does not impose a tax on intangible assets, such as bank accounts, stocks or bonds.

-Neither does the state assess any tax on retirement income earned and received from another state.
+Nor does the state assess any tax on retirement income earned and received from another state.